openjump-gis/openjump/CONTRIBUTING.md

 ## Issues

-**Issue creation is currently restricted** on this repository — please raise problems or proposals as a pull request instead, even a small or partial one, rather than opening a new issue.
-If you've found and fixed something, that's the most useful way to bring it to the maintainers' attention.
+Bug reports and proposals are welcome as GitHub issues.
+Please include the OpenJUMP version, your operating system and Java version, and the steps to reproduce the problem.
+If you've already found and fixed something, you're welcome to open a pull request that references the issue.

 ## Licence